-Astera Centerprise comes with a built-in scheduler that allows you to run your jobs automatically as per the defined settings.
-There are various options to set the the frequency of a schedule such as Run Once, Hourly, Daily, Weekly, Monthly, and When file is Dropped.
+Astera Centerprise comes with a built-in scheduler that allows you to run your jobs automatically as per defined settings.
+There are various options to set the frequency of a schedule, such as Run Once, Hourly, Daily, Weekly, Monthly, and When file is Dropped.
 Once you create a job schedule, it will run according to the defined frequency and command.

 Scheduled jobs run silently on the server in the background.
 A new tab in the Job Progress window will be added for each scheduled job that has started running.
 Results of the scheduled jobs are stored in the Job Log in the same way as for the regular jobs.

 Optionally, you can set an email notification to signal the start and/or the completion of a scheduled job.
 An additional email can notify the selected recipient for any errors that occurred during the job.

 Opening the Job Scheduler¶

 To open the Job Scheduler, go to the main menu bar > Server > Job Schedules.

 The Scheduler will open in a new tab.